astrohart/MFR/MFR.Settings.Configuration/README.md

 ##### Remarks

-This flag is ignored if this projectFileRenamerConfiguration did not originate from the command line.
+This flag is ignored if this configuration did not originate from the command line.

-<a name='P-MFR-Settings-Configuration-ProjectFileRenamerProjectFileRenamerConfiguration-FindWhat'></a>
+<a name='P-MFR-Settings-Configuration-ProjectFileRenamerConfiguration-FindWhat'></a>
 ### FindWhat `property`

 ##### Summary